autopi-io/documentation/docs/getting_started/heavy_duty_vehicles/j1939_getting_started_guide.md

 In the above example, protocol `[42] J1939 (29bit, 250kbps)` is used.
 Therefore, the synchronized DBC file will be found at: `/opt/autopi/obd/can/db/protocol_42.dbc`

 :::note
 As default, all created CAN messages and associated CAN signals are synchronized to the DBC file.
-But if one or more CAN signals are used in loggers (_Car Explorer_ > _Library_) only the used CAN signals and CAN messages are included in the DBC file.
+But if one or more CAN signals are used in loggers only the used CAN signals and CAN messages are included in the DBC file.
 :::